Tyler Technologies, Inc. (NYSE:TYL) Receives $538.46 Average Price Target from Analysts

-Tyler Technologies, Inc. (NYSE:TYL – Get Rating) has received a consensus rating of “Buy” from the twelve research firms that are currently covering the firm, Marketbeat Ratings reports.
-Four equities research analysts have rated the stock with a hold recommendation and seven have issued a buy recommendation on the company.
-The average 1 year price target among analysts that have updated their coverage on the stock in the last year is $538.46.
+Shares of Tyler Technologies, Inc. (NYSE:TYL – Get Rating) have been assigned a consensus rating of “Buy” from the twelve analysts that are covering the firm, Marketbeat reports.
+Four equities research analysts have rated the stock with a hold recommendation and seven have assigned a buy recommendation to the company.
+The average 1-year price target among analysts that have issued ratings on the stock in the last year is $538.46.

-Several research analysts have weighed in on the stock.
-Barclays assumed coverage on shares of Tyler Technologies in a report on Monday, March 14th.
-They issued an “equal weight” rating and a $445.00 price target on the stock.
-Truist Financial began coverage on shares of Tyler Technologies in a report on Wednesday, February 9th.
-They set a “buy” rating and a $550.00 target price on the stock.
-StockNews.com began coverage on shares of Tyler Technologies in a report on Thursday, March 31st.
-They set a “hold” rating on the stock.
-Finally, Piper Sandler reduced their price target on shares of Tyler Technologies from $600.00 to $540.00 and set an “overweight” rating on the stock in a research report on Friday, February 18th.
+A number of research firms have recently commented on TYL.
+Barclays began coverage on Tyler Technologies in a research report on Monday, March 14th.
+They set an “equal weight” rating and a $445.00 target price on the stock.
+StockNews.com initiated coverage on Tyler Technologies in a research report on Thursday, March 31st.
+They issued a “hold” rating on the stock.
+Piper Sandler dropped their price target on Tyler Technologies from $600.00 to $540.00 and set an “overweight” rating on the stock in a research report on Friday, February 18th.
+Finally, Truist Financial initiated coverage on Tyler Technologies in a research report on Wednesday, February 9th.
+They issued a “buy” rating and a $550.00 price target on the stock.

-In other Tyler Technologies news, Director Daniel M. Pope sold 696 shares of the firm’s stock in a transaction that occurred on Tuesday, March 15th.
-The shares were sold at an average price of $402.06, for a total value of $279,833.76.
-The sale was disclosed in a document filed with the SEC, which is available at this link.
-Company insiders own 2.70% of the company’s stock.
+In other Tyler Technologies news, Director Daniel M. Pope sold 696 shares of the business’s stock in a transaction that occurred on Tuesday, March 15th.
+The stock was sold at an average price of $402.06, for a total transaction of $279,833.76.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Insiders own 2.70% of the company’s stock.

+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in TYL.
+Trust Co. of Vermont purchased a new stake in shares of Tyler Technologies during the 4th quarter worth approximately $27,000.
+Global Retirement Partners LLC boosted its stake in shares of Tyler Technologies by 62.2% during the 3rd quarter.
+Global Retirement Partners LLC now owns 60 shares of the technology company’s stock worth $28,000 after acquiring an additional 23 shares in the last quarter.
+JNBA Financial Advisors purchased a new stake in shares of Tyler Technologies during the 3rd quarter worth approximately $28,000.
+O Shaughnessy Asset Management LLC boosted its stake in shares of Tyler Technologies by 34.5% during the 3rd quarter.
+O Shaughnessy Asset Management LLC now owns 74 shares of the technology company’s stock worth $34,000 after acquiring an additional 19 shares in the last quarter.
+Finally, Duncker Streett & Co.
+Inc. purchased a new stake in shares of Tyler Technologies during the 3rd quarter worth approximately $39,000.
+Institutional investors own 90.80% of the company’s stock.

 Tyler Technologies Company Profile (Get Rating)